tao305/tao305/README.md

 ### Hi there 👋
-I am Yemmy full stack developer feel free to contact me for project i love neew experience
+I am Yemmy full stack developer feel free to contact me for project i love new experience

 <!--
 **tao305/tao305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.